aws/aws-cdk/packages/@aws-cdk/core/README.md

 The framework will call `validate()`, passing an `IValidationContextBeta1` object.
 The location of the templates to be validated is given by `templatePaths`.
-The plugin should return an instance of `ValidationPluginReport`.
+The plugin should return an instance of `ValidationPluginReportBeta1`.
 This object represents the report that the user wil receive at the end of the synthesis.

 ```ts